acertio/mvp_gnap_privacy/privacy.md

  #### Step 2 : AS

 The value of the concealed_target_identifier sent by the client will be included in the payload of the access token generated to get the protected resources.
-In our demo we use a jwt token signed by a symmetric key.
+In our demo we use a jwt token signed by his private key (currently implemented using a symmetric alg, for simplicity).

  #### Step 3 : Client